Judge won’t toss claim against Mormon church in rape case

-SALT LAKE CITY (AP) — A judge is refusing to dismiss a lawsuit claiming a woman was raped after the Mormon church allowed a man to oversee young missionaries in the 1980s despite a history of sexual misconduct.
+SALT LAKE CITY (AP) — A woman’s lawsuit claiming she was raped by a Mormon church leader who was allowed to oversee young missionaries despite a history of sexual misconduct will go forward, a judge decided Monday.

-McKenna Denson’s attorney, Craig Vernon, says the Monday decision will allow them to investigate for other possible victims.
+The decision will allow McKenna Denson’s lawyers to investigate whether there are others who claim to be victims of Joseph L. Bishop, who oversaw hundreds of young people as president of the Missionary Training Center in the 1980s, or others in leadership positions, attorney Craig Vernon said.

-The Associated Press doesn’t usually name alleged victims of sexual assault, but Denson wants her story to be public.
+“The church represented to McKenna and everybody else that he was good guy, he was safe and he was trustworthy, he was not a sexual predator, he was not a sexual addict,” Vernon said.
+“We believe there is evidence the church in fact knew that was not true.”

-A Church of Jesus Christ of Latter-day Saints spokesman says the court will discover the truth.
+The Associated Press doesn’t usually name people who say they are victims of sexual assault, but Denson has said she wants her story to be public.

 Most Read Nation & World Stories